reputage/bluepea/docs/reference/api.md

 The request is made by sending an HTTP POST to ```/Agent/Registration```

 The request includes a custom "Signature" header whose value is the signature produced above.
-The request body is registration text produced above.
+The request body is the registration text produced above.

-A successful request results in a response with the associated Agent data resource in the JSON body of the response is and the value of the location header in the response is the URL to access the Agent Data Resource via a GET request.
+A successful request results in a response with the associated Agent data resource in the JSON body of the response is and a location header whose value is the URL to access the Agent Data Resource via a GET request.
 This location value has already been URL encoded.

 A successful request will return status code 201